peteroupc/classic-wallpaper/uielements.md

     - For the unpressed style, the button face has a _mixed value appearance_. [^2]
     - For the unavailable style, the button label has an _unavailable appearance_.

+Traditionally, the three dimensional effects of buttons, icons, and other user interface elements are based on a light source shining from the upper left. [^3]

 ## Icons and Cursors

 An icon (a small graphic representing a computer program) should be present in a set of variations in color and dimensions: